 what to serve with hidden vegetable pasta sauce:

-- Use as a healthier alternative to pizza sauce
+- Use it as a healthier alternative to pizza sauce

-- Toss through some quinoa, beans and vegetables to make a quick quinoa salad!
+- Toss the sauce through some quinoa, beans and vegetables to make a quick quinoa salad!

 - 1 Red Onion